DataDog/java-dogstatsd-client/README.md

 [![Build Status](https://travis-ci.com/DataDog/java-dogstatsd-client.svg?branch=master)](https://travis-ci.com/DataDog/java-dogstatsd-client)

 A statsd client library implemented in Java.
 Allows for Java applications to easily communicate with statsd.

 This version was originally forked from [java-dogstatsd-client](https://github.com/indeedeng/java-dogstatsd-client) and [java-statsd-client](https://github.com/youdevise/java-statsd-client) but it is now the canonical home for the java-dogstatsd-client.
 Collaborating with the former upstream projects we have now combined efforts to provide a single release.

 See [CHANGELOG.md](CHANGELOG.md) for changes.

-## Downloads
+## Installation

-The client jar is distributed via maven central, and can be downloaded [here](http://search.maven.org/#search%7Cga%7C1%7Cg%3Acom.datadoghq%20a%3Ajava-dogstatsd-client).
+The client jar is distributed via Maven central, and can be downloaded [from Maven](http://search.maven.org/#search%7Cga%7C1%7Cg%3Acom.datadoghq%20a%3Ajava-dogstatsd-client).

 ```xml
 <dependency>